For people with recurring Babesia sweats, fatigue, and headaches

 Patients report a significant reduction of Babesia symptoms

-The right herb combination can help you to expel a stowaway Babesia infection
+The right microparticle herb combination can help you to expel a stowaway Babesia infection

-Just like kicking out stowaway soldiers in a Trojan Horse, the proper combination of herbs helps you to reduce a persistent Babesia infection.
+Just like sending in stowaway soldiers in a Trojan Horse, the proper combination of stealthy herbs hidden in microparticles may help you to reduce a persistent Babesia infection.
 Since some of these herbs come with cautions on their use, work with a Lyme literate herbalist to develop a proper, safe, and effective herbal strategy for your condition.

 1. Chauvin, Alain.; et al. Babesia and its hosts: adaptation to long-lasting interactions as a way to achieve efficient transmission.
 Veterinary Research.
 Vol. 40.
 No. 2.